What is Asthma?

-Asthma is a long-term lung condition of the airways.
-At the moment, there is no cure for asthma, but it can be managed.
+Asthma is a long-term lung condition of the airways (the passage that transports air into our lungs).
+At the moment, there is no cure, but it can be managed.

-An asthma flare-up can come on slowly over hours, days or even weeks, or very quickly over minutes.
+An flare-up can come on slowly over hours, days or even weeks, or quickly over minutes.

-Asthma should always be diagnosed by a doctor.
+A doctor should always diagnose asthma.
 Diagnosis usually involves providing a medical history and undertaking some lung function tests.
 There is more information on diagnosis here.

 The best way to do this is by avoiding exposure to known triggers.
-It is also important to have a written Asthma Action Plan and follow its guidelines every day, including understanding your medications and using them as prescribed.
+It is also important to have a written Asthma Action Plan and follow its guidelines every day.
+In addition, understanding your medications and using them as prescribed.

-The causes of asthma are not fully understood and researchers continue to investigate genetic and environment factors.
+The causes of asthma are unknown and researchers continue to investigate genetic and environment factors.

 - Tobacco smoke (especially as a baby or young child)

 - Some workplace chemicals.